LIT-Protocol/vincent-smart-account-signer/README.md

 1. Deserializes the permission account using the Vincent empty account
 2. Creates a Kernel client with the permission account
 3. Builds an Aave transaction (in this case, an ERC20 approval):
    - Gets USDC token address for the chain (from Aave Address Book)
    - Gets Aave Pool address
    - Encodes an `approve(spender, amount)` call
    - If the account already holds USDC, `supply` and `withdraw` operations will also be bundled after the approval
 4. Prepares an **unsigned UserOperation** containing:
    - Transaction calldata
    - Gas limits and fee parameters
    - Nonce
    - Paymaster data (for gas sponsorship via ZeroDev)

 **File:** `src/aave.ts`

 - Provides chain-specific Aave protocol addresses using the official Aave Address Book
 - Builds the Aave user operation to use USDC in an Aave lending pool

 **Key output:**

+- `aaveUserOp`: An unsigned UserOperation ready for signing

+### Step 4-5 (Safe mode): Generate Aave User Operation

+**File:** `src/utils/transactionsToSafeUserOp.ts`

+1. Creates a dummy signer for the PKP address
+2. Re-instantiates the Safe account with the dummy signer
+3. Prepares an unsigned UserOperation containing the Aave transactions

+**Key output:**